balenaltd/handbook/Sales.md

 * Company name
 * Username for customer’s main resin account
     * You can find this in one of two places: on the account page in Salesforce, and in the resin admin database
-* Account code from salesforce:
+* Account code from salesforce (if not auto-generated through self-signup):
     * Historically we use the account code generated in Salesforce.
 You can get this info by going to the customer’s account page (in Salesforce) and copying everything after “salesforce.com/” in the url
     * Ex: 0016100000rwZ68 is the account code for Utility Warehouse
-    * Ex: Note: self-serve customers have an auto-generated account code to enter into Salesforce
+    * Note: self-serve customers have an auto-generated account code to enter into Salesforce

 Now that you have that information, you will need to create an account in Recurly: